Outcomes4Me Secures $21M in Funding Learn more >>

 A breast cancer diagnosis can make you feel like a passenger in your own life, with so much happening so quickly.
 But being an active, informed participant in your care is one of the most powerful things you can do.
-Your phone, an object you already carry everywhere, can become your greatest tool for self-advocacy.
-It can help you log symptoms to share with your doctor, understand your treatment options, and keep your questions organized for your next appointment.
-Finding the right app to manage breast cancer treatment is about more than just convenience; it’s about empowering yourself with information and tools to feel more in command of your health journey.
+Your phone can become your greatest tool for self-advocacy, helping you log symptoms, understand treatment options, and organize questions for your next appointment.
+From a simple symptom log to a comprehensive advanced breast cancer treatment tracker, the right app can help you feel more in command.
+It’s about empowering yourself with the tools to lighten your mental load.

 View your personalized treatment plan in the Outcomes4Me app